delfick/photons/docs/start/configuration/index.rst

     term_colors: light

-.. note:: The logs will be the default theme until after configuration has been
-    loaded.
+.. note:: log theme is set when the configuration is loaded after Photons starts.

 .. _configuration_targets:

 Targets
 -------

-Currently Photons only has one target type, which is the ``lan`` type.
-If one has not been specified, Photons will create a target called ``lan`` that has the type of ``lan`` and a default broadcast of ``255.255.255.255`` for discovery.
+Photons has a single target type of ``lan`` named ``lan`` by default.
+The default target uses a default broadcast address of ``255.255.255.255`` for device discovery.

-You can override that with something like:
+To make discovery more efficient, the ``lan`` target can be configured with a more specific broadcast address.

 .. code-block:: yaml